Quantization of canonical bases and the quantum symplectic double: The skein algebra and laminations

-\begin{definition}[\cite{Dlam}, Definition~4.1] If $S$ is an oriented disk with finitely many marked points on its boundary, we will write $S^\circ$ for the same disk equipped with the opposite orientation.
-A point of $\mathcal{D}_{PGL_2,S}(\mathbb{Z}^t)$ is defined as a collection of edges and nonintersecting diagonals of the polygons $S$ and $S^\circ$ with positive integral weights, subject to the following conditions: \begin{enumerate} \item The total weight of the diagonals and edges incident to a given vertex of~$S$ is the same as the total weight of the diagonals and edges incident to the corresponding vertex of~$S^\circ$. \item The collection does not include an edge of $S$ together with the corresponding edge of~$S^\circ$. \end{enumerate} \end{definition}
+\begin{definition} Let $\Sigma$ and $\Sigma^\circ$ be as above.
+A \emph{$\mathcal{D}$-lamination} is defined as a collection of mutually nonintersecting and nonhomotopic curves on~$\Sigma$ and~$\Sigma^\circ$ connecting the marked points, each equipped with a positive integral weight and subject to the following conditions: \begin{enumerate} \item The total weight of curves on~$\Sigma$ incident to a given marked point in~$\mathbb{M}$ is the same as the total weight of the curves on~$\Sigma^\circ$ incident to the corresponding point in~$\mathbb{M}^\circ$. \item The collection does not include a curve connecting adjacent points of~$\mathbb{M}$ together with a curve connecting the corresponding points of~$\mathbb{M}^\circ$. \end{enumerate} Two $\mathcal{D}$-laminations are considered to be equivalent if there is a bijection between their constituent curves which sends any curve on~$\Sigma$ (respectively, $\Sigma^\circ$) to a homotopic curve on~$\Sigma$ (respectively, $\Sigma^\circ$) with the same weight.
+We write $\mathcal{D}_\Sigma(\mathbb{Z}^t)$ for the set of equivalence classes of $\mathcal{D}$-laminations. \end{definition}

+The diagrams below show a typical example of an $\mathcal{D}$-lamination associated to a disk with five marked points.
+Here we label a point of~$\mathbb{M}$ and the corresponding point of~$\mathbb{M}^\circ$ by the same symbol.